Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Colts stats and trends

-- In Indianapolis' 11 games this year, it has seven wins against the spread.
+- Indianapolis has seven wins against the spread in 11 games this season.

-- The Colts are 5-2 ATS when underdogs by 2.5 points or more this season.
+- The Colts are 5-2 ATS when underdogs by 3 points or more this year.

-- Indianapolis' games this season have gone over the point total in 63.6% of its opportunities (seven times in 11 games with a set point total).
+- Indianapolis has hit the over in 63.6% of its opportunities this year (seven times over 11 games with a set point total).

-- Indianapolis is 7-1 against the spread and 5-3 overall in games when it records more than 23.6 points.
+- Indianapolis is 7-2 against the spread and 6-3 overall when the team notches more than 22.2 points.

-- When Indianapolis piles up over 334.0 yards, the team is 6-1 against the spread and 4-3 overall.
+- Indianapolis is 6-1 against the spread and 4-3 overall when the team picks up over 322.1 yards.

 Home and road insights

-- Indianapolis is 3-3 overall, and 3-3 against the spread, at home.
+- Indianapolis is 3-3 against the spread, and 3-3 overall, at home this year.

-- Indianapolis has gone over the total in three of six home games this year.
+- In six games at home this year, Indianapolis has gone over the total three times.

-- In away games, Tampa Bay is winless against the spread and 2-3 overall.
+- Tampa Bay is winless against the spread, and 2-3 overall, on the road.

-- The Buccaneers are winless ATS (0-4) away from home as 2.5-point favorites or more.
+- The Buccaneers are winless ATS (0-4) as 3-point favorites or more on the road.

-- In five road games this season, Tampa Bay has hit the over twice.
+- This year, in five away games, Tampa Bay has hit the over twice.

-- Buccaneers away games this season average 51.2 total points, 0.2 more than this contest's over/under (51).
+- Buccaneers away games this season average 51.2 total points, 0.8 fewer than this outing's over/under (52).

 Powered by Data Skrive.